jennguyen1/nhuyhoa/_posts/2015-10-21-OLS-Interpret-Coef.md

 ## 1 2.798
 {% endhighlight %}

+### Excluding the Intercept
 When the intercept term is excluded, the coefficients are no longer relative comparisons.
-Instead, they are the expected value of Y for that group.
-The test measures whether the mean is significant different from 0, doesn't portray much meaning.
+Instead, they are the expected value of $$Y$$ for that group.
+The test measures whether the mean is significant different from $$0$$, doesn't portray much meaning.
 Because of this, there is no meaning in running a linear model without an intercept for categorical covariates.

 {% highlight r %}